 - Instructions for annual disclosure - all other users

 According to the WFBMC policy, each individual will annually disclose any private relationship with an outside entity related to their medical center activities, regardless of the value.
 Any intellectual property rights (e.g., patents, copyrights, and current/potential future royalties from such rights), as well as any fiduciary services (e.g., officer or board member of an outside entity), must also be reported.
 In addition, time commitments outside the medical center must be reported regardless of amount of remuneration, number of days, time of the day, or day of the week.

 Disclosures must be kept current.
 When substantial changes in external activities occur, individuals are required to update their disclosure within 30 days.
 Select the appropriate link above to revise your disclosure.
 Each disclosure submission is individually date stamped and archived.

 In addition to the annual disclosure, faculty members and exempt employees must disclose outside interests through submission of grants, contracts, regulatory protocols, and purchases at the time of each new application.
 Certain third party-paid information is also required to be disclosed prior to travel.

 Many publications require disclosure of financial interests at the time of manuscript submission, and presentations should generally include a brief disclosure on the first or second slide.

-Beginning August 1, 2013, companies that manufacture drugs, medical devices and biologics will be required to comply with the Sunshine Act, a provision of the Affordable Care Act.
-The Act requires that detailed information about payments and other "transfers of value" worth over $10 from manufacturers to physicians and teaching hospitals be disclosed to the public in 2014.
+Beginning August 1, 2013, companies that manufacture drugs, medical devices and biologics were required to comply with the Sunshine Act, a provision of the Affordable Care Act.
+The Act requires that detailed information about payments and other "transfers of value" worth over $10 from manufacturers to physicians and teaching hospitals be disclosed to the public.
 The information will be reported to Centers for Medicare and Medicaid Services and posted on a publicly accessible website known as Open Payments.